accsju/learn-front-end/README.md

 # learn-front-end
-Keep a record of your learning.
+Keep a record of my learning.